 IRIS researchers will post working papers to repositories such as the NBER (www.nber.org/papers.html) and the Entrepreneurship Research & Policy Network (EPRN) (http://www.ssrn.com/en/index.cfm/erpn/).
-The list below shows selected research publications using UMETRICS and IRIS data has resulted in the following publications authored by IRIS PIs.
+The list below shows selected research publications using UMETRICS and IRIS data authored by IRIS PIs.
 For a more complete list, download the bibliography linked at right.

 Measuring the Economic Value of Research: The Case of Food Safety

 Kaye Husbands Fealing, Julia I. Lane, John L. King, and Stanley R. Johnson editors